 We derive a significant portion of our revenues from our listing services.
-In 2016, 2017 and 2018, listing service revenues represented approximately 12.9%, 37.2% and 37.5% of our total revenues, respectively.
+In 2017, 2018 and 2019, listing service revenues represented approximately 35.8%, 34.1% and 28.9% of our total revenues, respectively.
 The success of the listing service business depends on our ability to persuade real estate developers, real estate agents, brokers, developers and property owners and managers to list their properties on our websites and mobile apps.
 We believe having large numbers of high-quality listings from such real estate professionals attracts users to our websites and mobile apps, thereby enhancing our attractiveness to advertisers and other real estate market participants.
 However, substantially all of our listing agreements are nonexclusive.
-Our listing customers may stop using our listing services and may choose to use the services of one or more of our competitors or seek alternative means of listing, such as real estate markets, choose not to renew their existing agreements with us, our websites and mobile apps could become less attractive to users.
+Our listing customers may stop using our listing services and may choose to use the services of one or more of our competitors or seek alternative means of listing, such as real estate magazines or newspapers.
+If owners of large numbers of property listings, such as major developers or large brokers or property owners in key real estate markets, choose not to renew their existing agreements with us, our websites and mobile apps could become less attractive to users.
 If we experience reduced user traffic on our websites and mobile apps, advertisers and other real estate market participants may discontinue the use of or be unwilling to pay for our services.
 In such an event, our competitive position could be significantly weakened and our business, financial condition and results of operations could be materially and adversely affected.

-Our future growth depends in part on our ability to continue to operate the retained business after the proposed separation of CIH.
+Our future growth depends in part on our ability to continue to operate the retained business after the separation of CIH.